Whether you've found a pet or lost a pet, you need to act immediately!

 Another resource for lost and found pets is the Pima County Animal Care.
 The Humane Society of Southern Arizona is not affiliated with Pima County Animal Care, though both organizations work to reunite pet owners with lost pets.
 Be sure to check the links below as well as contacting HSSA.

-We encourage you to call or file a report online.
+We encourage you to file a report online.
 Make sure your report includes a full description of the missing or found pet.
 We keep these reports in our database until the pet is reported as reunited with its owner.
 There is no charge for our lost and found reporting service.

 You can download a Lost Dog or Lost Cat flier to post your neighborhood.
 Fill out the PDF on your computer (Adobe Acrobat Reader required), including adding a photo, and print out what you need to post.
 You can also download and print out the flier to fill in manually.